abdelazizelsaman/Simple-Digital-Filter-Design-Using-Pole-Zero-Placement/README.md

 1.4 In order to get a digital flter with real coefcients, complex poles should appear in complex- conjugate pairs.
 Same for complex zeros.

-1.5 The objective of this project is to become familiar with designing simple digital flters by properly placing poles and zeros in the Z-domain.
+1.5 The objective of this project is to become familiar with designing simple digital filters by properly placing poles and zeros in the Z-domain.

 2. Filter Specifcations:

-The specifcations of practical flters usually take the form of a tolerance diagram, as shown in Figure 1 for a lowpass flter.
+The specifcations of practical flters usually take the form of a tolerance diagram:

 2.1 The passband edge is denoted by wp and the stopband edge is denoted by ws.